braziljs/eloquente-javascript/10_modules.md

 {{index resolution, "relative path"}}

-The way the string given to `require` is translated to an actual file name or web address differs in different systems.
-When it starts with `"./"` or `"../"`, it is generally interpreted as relative to the current module's file name.
+The way the string given to `require` is translated to an actual filename or web address differs in different systems.
+When it starts with `"./"` or `"../"`, it is generally interpreted as relative to the current module's filename.
 So `"./format-date"` would be the file named `format-date.js` in the same directory.

 When the name isn't relative, Node.js will look for an installed package by that name.
-In the example code in this chapter, we'll interpret such names as refering to NPM packages.
+In the example code in this chapter, we'll interpret such names as referring to NPM packages.
 We'll go into more detail on how to install and use NPM modules in [Chapter ?](node).

 {{id modules_ini}}